GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy

-In order to traverse graph efficiently, GraphTheta organizes outgoing edges in Compressed Sparse Row (CSR) and incoming edges in Compressed Sparse Column (CSC), and stores node and edge values separately.
+To traverse the graph efficiently, \projectname organizes outgoing edges in CSR and incoming edges in CSC, and stores node and edge values separately.
 Our distributed graph traversal is completed in two concurrent operations: one traverses nodes with CSR and the other with CSC.
 For the operation with CSR, each master node sends its related values to all the mirrors and then gathers its outgoing edges with master neighbors, where the edges with mirror neighbors are directly skipped.
 For the operation with CSC, each mirror node gathers incoming edges with master neighbors.
 Mirror nodes receiving values from their corresponding masters will be passively gathered by their neighbors.

-Fig.~\ref{fig:traversal} illustrates an example of our graph traversal.
-Assume that we would like to traverse all outgoing edges of the master node 3 in partition 0 held by worker 0.
+Figure~\ref{fig:traversal} illustrates an example of traversing all outgoing edges of the master node 3 in partition 0 held by worker 0.
 For the operation with CSR, worker 0 processes the outgoing edge of node 3 to the master node 0.
 As node 1 in worker 0 is a mirror, the edge from node 3 to node 1 is skipped.
 Meanwhile, worker 1 sends the value of its master node 1 to the mirror in worker 0.
-Concurrently, for the operation with CSC, worker 0 processes the incoming edge of the mirror node 1 from node 3.
+Concurrently, for the operation with CSC, worker 0 processes the incoming edge of mirror node 1 from node 3.
 Herein, the mirror node 1 receives its value sent from worker 1 and will be passively gathered by node 3 in worker 0.
-From the description, we can see that communication only occurs between master and mirror nodes.
+Overall, we can see that communication only occurs between master and mirror nodes.